1A-32 Archaeological Research Permit for Work on State Lands in Florida

 Permit Reporting Requirements

 Reports, artifacts, and Florida Master Site File forms for permitted projects must be submitted to DHR within one year of the last day of fieldwork.
 Reports will be reviewed for completeness and sufficiency according to Chapter 1A-46, Florida Administrative Code.
-Artifact collections must conform to BAR Collections Guidelines (PDF), and Florida Master Site File site forms and survey logs must be complete.
+Artifact collections must conform to BAR Collections standards (PDF below), and Florida Master Site File site forms and survey logs must be complete.

 DHR only grants extensions under extenuating circumstances.
 The permittee may not conduct further fieldwork for the next phase of the project until all outstanding deliverables are submitted to DHR.
 Permit holders who request a second extension must demonstrate progress towards completion in an interim report submitted to DHR.